tcharding/kernel/workshop/patch-series.rst

 all patches build and checkpatch cleanly'.
 Please make sure any claims you make are true.

+Optionally, at this stage, you can just set the To header to point to your own email address then send the series to yourself as a test run using the command below.
+If it all looks good you can then continue.

 In the cover letter set the To, and CC headers appropriately, since we patched drivers/staging/ the patches go to the driver development mailing list.
 To find out who else to CC run `scripts/get_maintainer.pl` on either the file you